typelevel/scala/README.md

 + You must be using (or be able to switch to) SBT 0.13.13-RC2 or later.
 Earlier versions of SBT don't have full support for using an alternative `scalaOrganization`.

-If you are using Lightbend Scala 2.11.8 and SBT 0.13.x the following steps will build your project with Typelevel Scala,
+If you are using Lightbend Scala 2.11.8 or 2.12.0-RC2 and SBT 0.13.13 the following steps will build your project with Typelevel Scala,

 + Update your `project/build.properties` to require SBT 0.13.13-RC3,